 In support of our national priorities, the Metropolitan Atlanta Chapter leads programs that are designed and implemented to be transformative and address current issues, concerns, and needs that impact the African American community.

-NCBW-MAC provides mentoring activities through Teens on the Move at Washington High School and Science, Technology, Engineering, and Mathematics (STEM) education at Brown Middle School.
+NC100BWMAC provides mentoring activities through Teens on the Move (TOTM) at Washington High School and Science, Technology, Engineering, and Mathematics (STEM) education at Brown Middle School.

-To address the need for more exposure and increase the awareness of professional opportunities for African- American young women in the STEM industry, NCBW-MAC would welcome the opportunity to support current STEM initiatives at Brown Middle School as well as introduce initiatives that would enhance the established curriculum.
+To address the need for more exposure and increase the awareness of professional opportunities for African- American young women in the STEM industry, we welcome the opportunity to support current STEM initiatives at Brown Middle School as well as introduce initiatives that would enhance the established curriculum.

 Through our work we know that women who are healthy and financially independent tend to be less vulnerable to abuse and exploitation in general.
 Moreover, empowered women have higher levels of self-confidence and self esteem when facing life’s obstacles.

-Through our Empowering Women Program, “Sister Helping Sisters”(SHS), the chapter is fulfilling National’s “Sister$-Nomics Financial Literacy Program” Initiative, thanks to the Allstate Foundation.
+Through our Empowering Women Program, “Sister Helping Sisters”(SHS), the chapter is fulfilling National’s “Sister$-Nomics Financial Literacy Program” Initiative, thanks to our sponsors.

-Our Health program goal is to raise awareness about health issues that are most prevalent in the African-American community, such as breast cancer, childhood and family obesity, metabolic syndrome and HIV/AIDS.
+Our Health Program’s goal is to raise awareness about health issues that are most prevalent in the African-American community, such as breast cancer, childhood and family obesity, metabolic syndrome and HIV/AIDS.

 Copyright © 2023 NC100BWMAC - All Rights Reserved.